Moore Street was originally only an entry from Mill Street into the Moor Family’s various lumber mills operations at the Upper Dam

 Walter then appeared to be out of the family wood business for a time, at least as an owner, and in 1909 he sold the entire Moor Mills Lot including the remaining buildings to the Linn Manufacturing Company.
 Future deeds indicate Walter retained the rights to the Upper Dam which eventually were purchased by the Town of Hartland.
 The Linn Manufacturing Company seemed to have a great interest in the Upper Dam and were in part responsible for its reconstruction soon after they purchased the Moor Lot although they would eventually lease the buildings.

 The Great Flood of 1887 caused major damage to numerous Hartland industries along the Sebasticook River including extensive damage to the Upper Dam and Greenville Shaw’s Tannery as noted by the Pittsfield Advertiser, “The Boat House at the Upper Dam and a wing dam connecting to the end of Shaw’s Tannery were carried away.
 Mr. Moor’s Sawmill is all right but on Sunday, some 10,000 logs belonging to him went down river.”
-The flood was likely at least part of the cause of the tannery’s eventual demise as Shaw ceased operations soon after this and moved to his newly purchased ‘Cream Brook Farm’ in Stetson.
+The flood was likely at least part of the cause of the tannery’s eventual demise as Shaw ceased operations soon after this and focused his efforts on his trotter breeding operation at his Maple Lane Farm on Commercial Street and other business ventures..

 There appears to be two separate reconstructions of the Upper Dam following the Great Flood of 1887 but before the Great Flood of 1923.
 There are several undated photos below taken during an unknown flood event and various stages of different reconstructions; some of which we think may coincide with dated photos from 1911 of the Lower Dam on Main Street while the Sebasticook River had been blocked off for construction.
 Details in changes to the dam’s structural components as well as two distinct light or dark colors of A. J. Moor’s Sawmill in various photos seem to support this theory however we continue research into the exact timeline of these photos and events.
 It is to be noted the Shaw Tannery appears on the Hartland Village Map of 1896 but was razed soon after and is absent from any of these photos.